Yorubaname/yorubaname-website/README.md

 ## Yorubaname Website Application

 The Yorubaname website application powers the backend services for www.yorubaname.com.
-It includes various modules that implements the various needed functionality.
+It includes various modules that implement the various needed functionality.
 The code for the front facing website found at www.yorubaname.com is also included in it.

 ## Getting Started With Running and Development

-This should be your 5 minutes guide to getting the application running on your local machine and contributing code.
+This should be your 5 minute guide to getting the application running on your local machine and contributing code.

 ### Requirement

 You need to have the following installed:

 1. JDK 1.6+
-2. MySQL (you do not need to install MySQL if running with in in-memory mode.
+2. MySQL (you do not need to install MySQL if running in in-memory mode.
 Continue reading to learn how to start the application with in memory database)
 3. Maven

 Consult this [link](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#CJAGAACB) for more information on how to install the JDK.